 4. QR Code/Table Ordering Systems

-Enables contactless ordering by letting customers scan a QR code on their table using their smartphone.
+Enables contactless ordering by allowing customers to scan a QR code at their table using their smartphone.

-• Advantages: Reduces staff dependency, fast ordering, and enhances safety post-pandemic.
+- Advantages: Reduces staff dependency, enables fast ordering, and enhances post-pandemic safety.

 5. Mobile Apps Ordering Systems